doda25-team16/operation/ACTIVITY.md

 - Caio: https://github.com/doda25-team16/app/pull/8 I worked on the monitoring setup for assignment 3.
 Thus, I added a /metrics to our frontend which collected different information in the form of a histogram, gauge and counter.

 - Ignas: I worked on implementing the last steps of A2, which was not possible earlier due to missing earlier steps and node configurations.
   Implemented MetalLB, Ingress, IPconfigs, L2advertisements and improved other configurations (https://github.com/doda25-team16/model-service/pull/21).
 I also moved everything from `model-service` to `operation` which had to do with our infra provisioning (https://github.com/doda25-team16/operation/pull/49).
+And I made a start for Alerting in A3 (https://github.com/doda25-team16/operation/pull/50)